WHAT ARE THE SPECIFIC BENEFITS OF EXERCISE?

 - Moderate dietary changes improve cholesterol levels

 - Regular aerobic exercises, brisk walking, jogging, swimming, biking, aerobic dance, and racquet sports, are the best forms of exercise for lowering LDL and raising HDL cholesterol levels.
 It may take up to a year of sustained exercise for HDL levels to show significant improvement.
 Burning at least 250 calories a day (the equivalent of about 45 minutes of brisk walking or 25 minutes of jogging) seems to confer the greatest protection against coronary artery disease.
 Triglycerides, which rise after a high-fat meal, can be lowered either with a single, prolonged (about 90 minutes) aerobic session or by several shorter sessions during the day.
-One study indicates, however, that short-bursts of exercise actually increase LDL oxidation, the process that makes LDL dangerous to the heart, so individuals should always aim for a consistency in their exercise program.
+One study indicates, however, that short-bursts of exercise actually increase LDL oxidation, the process that makes LDL dangerous to the heart, so individuals should always aim for a consistency in their exercise programs there have been great benefits of exercise in Illinois.
 Before engaging in any strenuous exercise, it is advisable to consult a physician.